 You may be asked to provide:

-- Base year income information, layoff or termination notice, projected income information for the current year, Verification Worksheet and other income information in support of your request
+- Base year income information, tax return transcript for most recent year, layoff or termination notice, projected income information for the current year, Verification Worksheet, and other income information in support of your request

 - Copies of medical bills and evidence that payment arrangements have been made

-- Death certificate of primary wage earner and W-2's or other income information as required
+- Death certificate of the primary wage earner and W-2's or other income information as required

 - The Special Circumstances Form